brankopitulic/word-counter/README.md

 # Word Counter

-This program can read txt file and count words, characters and lines in a give text file.
+This program can read txt file and count words, characters and lines in a given text file.